Ethan-CS/ethankelly/README.md

 - 🤔 I’m looking for help with representing a recursive method graphically, perhaps as a flow chart.
 - 📫 How to reach me: my email is [e.kelly.1@research.gla.ac.uk](mailto:e.kelly.1@research.gla.ac.uk)
 - 😄 Pronouns: he/him.
-- 🔦 My profile picture is from the Studio Ghibli film _Ponyo._
+- 🔦 My profile picture is of the character _Ponyo_ from the Studio Ghibli film of the same name.

 ![](ponyo_loves_ham.gif)

+_Ponyo loves ham!_